-- Follow a structured model in Security Systems Development Life Cycle (SDLC). - Detect attack methodology, intrusion, and suspicious attempts to gain unauthorized access to systems and/or resources. - Utilize digital and/or physical measures to protect data, hardware, and resources. - Design and implement risk analyses, security policies, and damage assessments. - Plan, evaluate, and implement operating system security-hardening procedures across multiple environments. - Describe a variety of policies and procedures available to identify, protect from, detect, respond to, and recover from a given information security incident.
+- Apply a structured model in the Security Systems Development Life Cycle (SDLC). - Detect and mitigate attack methodology, intrusion, and suspicious attempts to gain unauthorized access to systems and/or resources. - Design and implement risk analyses, security policies, and damage assessments. - Evaluate and develop plans to implement operating system securityhardening procedures across multiple environments. - Explain the policies and procedures needed to identify, protect, detect, respond, and recover from a given information security incident.